 "Distributions shall be made only to organizations which at the time of distribution are described in Sections 170(c), 2055(a) and 2522(a) of Internal Revenue Code and are entitled to exemption from federal income tax..."

 The Faye L. and William L. Cowden Charitable Foundation makes distributions on an annual basis.
-These grants are directed to 501(c)(3) organizations which fall within the principal charitable purposes of the foundation as outlined in Article 2 of the document.
-This Article reads as follows:
+These grants are directed to 501(c)(3) organizations which fall within the principal charitable purposes of the foundation as outlined in Paragraph 2 of the document.
+This Paragraph reads as follows: